VWO Logo

 The foundation of any SEO tactic, strategy, or process is keyword research.
 You need to understand which keywords and terms your target customers are actively googling.

-This knowledge will help you with everything from planning and writing content for your website, to creating landing pages, campaigns, and tracking your results.
+This knowledge will help you with everything from planning and writing content for your website to creating landing pages, and campaigns, and tracking your results.

 There are a lot of different tools for keyword research out there, but the most basic option is available for free: Google Ads Keyword Planner.